Big Finish Productions: Big Finish Day

 Big Finish Day is a fan convention featuring guest appearances by Big Finish actors.
 On 11 June 2011, Tenth Planet Events hosted the first Big Finish Day in Barking.
 On 11 February 2012, a second one was held.
 As of September 2015, there have been seven Big Finish Days, with more planned.

 Downloads

-In February 2008, Big Finish launched a new download service through their website, which would provide audio plays in MP3 format, free of any DRM.
+In February 2008, Big Finish launched a new download service through their website, which would provide audio plays in MP3 format, free of any digital rights management.
 They currently provide the large majority of their catalogue in MP3 and M4B format, with very few outstanding exceptions.

 In late April 2008, Big Finish released a download subscription service that mirrors its physical CD service.
 In addition, those who purchase Big Finish productions on CD through the company's website receive access to a complimentary download of the story.

 In September 2008, they released their first free downloadable play.
 UNIT: The Coup had previously been given away with an issue of Doctor Who Magazine.

-On February 8 2017 they announced the Big Finish app.
+On February 8, 2017 they announced the Big Finish app.

+On July 25, 2024 they announced a new Big Finish app and website overhaul.
+This was met with backlash from customers and the website was reverted back to its previous state on August 15 2024, whilst the original app was restored on October 17 2024, following a series of apologies from Jason Haigh-Ellery.